Variables

 This section will teach you to store data in your programs so that they can be retrieved and used later.

-If you don't know how data types work in Sonar, please visit the section first.
+If you don't know how data types work in Sonar, please visit the Data Types section first.

 When we create programs, we will usually want to store some kind of data so that we can use it at some later point in our program.
 For example, if we were writing a phonebook, we would want to be able to save the names and phone numbers of our contacts.